 Our guided walks are free to join and operate on a pay-what-you-like basis, which means you decide what a tour was worth or what you could afford (even free) when the tour is over.

 We also offer self-guided and GPS-enabled audio tours of every neighborhood that you will likely visit as a tourist in NYC.
+This will likely be an excellent alternative during the Covid-19 pandemic.

-In general, the weather in March is temperate, but you may encounter a rainy day.
-That’s when you should consider taking a bus tour.
-You’ll see many parts of the city while staying dry.
+That's when you should consider taking a bus tour.
+You'll see many parts of the city while staying dry.

 Hop-on-hop-off tours stop at the popular attractions so you can pick and choose where, if at all, to hop off the bus and check out a sight or two.
 They run both day and night.